-The European Union has adapted its regulatory framework to platform work through its proposed Director to confer legal employment status to platform workers and provide standards that govern platform work.
+The European Union has fully complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
+The European Union has adapted its regulatory framework to platform work through its proposed Directive to confer legal employment status to platform workers and provide standards that govern platform work.
+In addition, the European Union has adapted its regulatory framework to made structural changes that would encourage remote work.
 It has also addressed the digital gender divide by increasing welfare for women.
-However, it has not adopted its regulatory framework to remote work.

-Thus, the European Union receives a score of 0.
+Thus, the European Union receives a score of +1.